daniCsorba/workflow-recipes/recipes/ssh-and-clone.md

 ## Description

-Clone a git repo.
+Clone a Git repository.

 ## Instructions

-1. Make sure that the Workflow has the [Activate SSH key (RSA private key)](https://github.com/bitrise-steplib/steps-activate-ssh-key) step.
+1. Make sure you have the [Activate SSH key (RSA private key)](https://github.com/bitrise-steplib/steps-activate-ssh-key) Step in your Workflow.
 This allows the Git client on the build VM to access private repositories.
 2. Add the [Git Clone Repository](https://github.com/bitrise-steplib/steps-git-clone) Step.
-    - Check out the optional inputs in the Workflow Editor or in the Step documentation.
+    - Check out the optional input variables in the Workflow Editor or in the Step documentation.

 ## bitrise.yml